TheUltimateNurse/TheUltimateNurse/README.md

 Haiii, You can call me Patch, Mikan, or Nico.
 Sexuality:  Berrisexual  More stuff abt me :P  - I like to draw - My main fandom is currently Danganronpa, My birthday Is May 23  - I Love anime 𐙚˙✧˖°📷 ༘ ⋆｡ ˚ Random facts: - I’m double jointed - I’ve been drawing for 10+ years - I Can write in Morse code - I’m bilingual - English and Canadian French - I Kin Ibuki, Mikan, Junko, Chiaki and Miu ( I have many personalities, I can't stick to one ) -I’m a certified Burd nurd and a proud Buddhist :3 ☸️ - Struggling Mentally because I have no friends.
-I'm young but not inexperienced -  I have CSBD ( Compulsive sexual behaviour disorder ) :'C - I'm not looking to get hired, I'm just here for the sillies! >.<
+I'm young but not inexperienced -  I have CSBD ( Compulsive sexual behaviour disorder ) :'C - Proud furry and Therian!! - I'm not looking to get hired, I'm just here for the sillies! >.<
  Relationship status: Single and desperate (Heck, I wonder why.... )

  ### ⋆.𐙚 ̊ Trauma dumping is always Okay, I'll forever be here to listen ⋆.𐙚